A diagram showing four mobile phone screens and one tablet with content.

 • Prioritize speed and relevance.
 Make sure your site or app loads quickly and provides direct answers to common queries.

-• Optimize for local searches if your business has a physical location.
+• Optimize for local searches if your business has got a physical location.

 • Simplify the user journey.
-A few taps should offer the solution a user seeks.
+A few taps should offer the solution a user wants.

-Make sure you address these micro-moments to meet users’ needs at these crucial junctures.
+Make sure you address these micro-moments so you can meet users’ needs at these crucial junctures.

 3. Start Your Mobile UX Design Journey

 Your mobile UX design journey begins with understanding what users need and how mobile devices shape their experiences.
-You will learn to design for touch, navigate the challenges of smaller screens and make easy and engaging interfaces.
-This section offers guidance on the foundational steps to start mobile UX design.
+You’ll learn to design for touch, navigate the challenges of smaller screens and make easy and engaging interfaces.
+This section offers you guidance on the foundational steps to start mobile UX design well.

 Native, Web or Hybrid App: Which One Should You Prefer?